When to visit the vet?

 Causes

 Babesia are single-celled parasites that infect and destroy red blood cells.
-These parasites belong to the group of Apicomplexa, which also includes other well-known pathogens such as Plasmodium (malaria).
-Babesia species that affect dogs mainly include Babesia canis and Babesia gibsoni.
-Transmission occurs mainly through ticks, especially the castor bean tick (Ixodes ricinus) and other tick-like vectors.
+These parasites belong to the Apicomplexa group, which also includes other well-known pathogens like Plasmodium (malaria).
+Babesia species affecting dogs primarily include Babesia canis and Babesia gibsoni.
+Transmission mainly occurs through ticks, especially the common castor bean tick (Ixodes ricinus) and other tick-like vectors.

 The spread of babesiosis is often associated with the spread of tick populations, which are influenced by climate change, changes in land use, and the behavior of wildlife.
 Dogs that live in or near wooded or grassy areas are at higher risk of being bitten by infected ticks.